ucrdatacenter/ucrdatacenter.github.io/courses/SSCPOLI302.md

 [Link](workshop1) to the draft materials.

-# Analysis of legislabive dossiers
+# Analysis of legislative dossiers

 [Link](workshop2) to the draft materials.